agzg/bundles/README.md

 Comments, in the Bundles syntax, can **not** be inline.
 The syntax for comments is the same as that of the Python programming language, a "#" symbol, without the quotes, followed by whatever text you want to write.

 Finally, it is recommended that you indent actions within a bundle, leaving an empty line between each declared bundle (yes, there can be multiple within a file).
-Below is an example of a bundles files ready to be compiled:
+Below is an example of a bundles file ready to be compiled:

 ```
 programming: